 Mwalimu Julius Nyerere, 1967

-All these terms point to the same idea – it is critically important to make sure information held by public, and in some cases private, institutions is available and accessible to citizens.
+Access to information, freedom of information, the right to know, the right to information.
+All these terms point to the same idea – making information held by public and, in some cases, private institutions available and accessible to citizens.

 Why is access to information important?

-You cannot question what you don’t know.
+You can’t question what you don’t know.
 Greater access to information increases the transparency of policy making and governance.

 Communities need to establish systems of public accountability.
-Public officials need to answer to voters for their performance whilst in office (the right to know how elected officials are exercising power) and the voters need information and analysis so that they are able to assess the performance of officials.
+Public officials need to answer to voters for their performance while in office (the right to know how elected officials are exercising power).
+Voters need information and analysis so that they are able to assess the performance of officials.
 For instance, the public needs to question how tax-payers’ money is being spent.

 Participate in democracy

-More informed citizens are able to participate more effectively in their nation’s democratic processes.
+The more informed citizens are, the more effectively they can participate in their nation’s democratic processes.